Top tips to reduce waste

 Instead of buying items for others, think about getting them an experience instead.
 Meal vouchers, cinema vouchers or even an annual subscription to an organisation like the National Trust for Scotland often go down well.
 If you are able, a voucher for babysitting, dog-walking or giving your time in some other way can be appreciated more than a material gift.

 TerraCycle has been set up with the suppliers to recycle some everyday items that are not accepted in kerbside collections.
-You can use them for recycling items such as crisps packets, bread bags, sweet wrappers, toothpaste tubes and more.
+You can use them for recycling items such as razors, razor blades, makeup and more.
 This also raises funds for local projects and groups.